dsmatthew/who_lifeexpectancy/README.md

 ## Results<a name="results"></a>

-The findings to the previously defined business questions are discussed in this [blogpost on medium](https://medium.com/@josh_2774/how-do-you-become-a-developer-5ef1c1c68711)
+The findings to the previously defined business questions are discussed in this [blogpost on medium](https://medium.com/@MatthiasSchroeder/who-life-expectancy-how-to-live-longer-2377738f948a)

+Short conclusion:
+The WHO life expectancy data set reveals some interesting relations between social and economic characteristics in relation to their life expectancy.
+It is shown that the correlation between life expectancy and higher expenditures is given, while countries with lower immunization tend to compensate this by increased expenditures on healthcare.
+On the downside the quality of the provided data set on Kaggle is poor to moderate: missing values are easier to handle, but wrong data points like total expenditure, population, developing/develop classification limits the business conclusions.
+It is recommended to do the analysis on a better data set with plausible data points.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>